trendwerk/search/README.md

 This code should be run when bootstrapping your theme.

 ### Dimensions
-Currently this package only supports metadata as a search dimension.
+Currently this package supports metadata and terms as search dimensions.
 Dimensions can be added by using `addDimension`:

 ```php
 $search->addDimension($dimension);